kyma-project/kyma/docs/helm-broker/docs/03-04-bundles-docs.md

   description: "Overall documentation, OpenAPI and AsyncAPI for Slack Connector Add-on"
   sources:
     - type: {type}
-      name: {name}  # must be unique within sources
+      name: {name}
       mode: {mode}
       url: {.Values.addonsRepositoryURL}
-      filter: docs/{class_name}/   # provide filter only if you use the package mode
+      filter: docs/{class_name}/
 ___
 apiVersion: cms.kyma-project.io/v1alpha1
 kind: ClusterDocsTopic
 metadata ...
 ```
+where:
+      - `name: {name}` must be unique within sources
+      - `filter: docs/{class_name}/` is optional.
+Use it only for the `package` mode.

-One ClusterDocsTopic object corresponds to a single ServiceClass with the same ID as the name of specified ClusterDocsTopic.
+One ClusterDocsTopic object corresponds to a single Service Class with the same ID as the name of the specified ClusterDocsTopic.

-You should hold the ClusterDocsTopics definitions for a given broker in one file.
+Store the ClusterDocsTopics definitions for a given Service Broker in one file.

 If you want to provide documentation for every class provided by the broker you must also provide the ClusterDocsTopics for all of them.

-The documentation for the ServiceClasses provided by a bundle should be stored in the `docs/{class_name}` folder.
+Store the documentation for the Service Classes provided by a bundle in a `docs/{class_name}` folder.